by Howard Hills

-The author charts in a less compelling and competent narrative much of the same historical landscape explored in The Imperial Cruise: A Secret History of Empire and War by James Bradley (Flags of Our Fathers, Flyboys).
+The author far less competently charts much of the same historical landscape explored in The Imperial Cruise: A Secret History of Empire and War by James Bradley (Flags of Our Fathers, Flyboys).

 Dr. Immerwahr hails from University of California at Berkley, before joining faculty of Northwestern University.
 Szalai positively gushes about how charmingly clever and shrewdly witty the author proves himself in approaching what she surmises to be an esoteric if not stodgy topic.

 The conspicuously uncritical critic announces herself “riveted” by “astonishing…skilled storytelling…laden with exploitation and violence…a provocative and absorbing history of the United States ‘not as it appears in its fantasies, but as it really is…’”